gabantonelli/asdviterbosc-wp-theme/README.md

 # asdviterbosc-wp-theme
-Custom Wordpress theme created for ASD Viterbo Scuola Calcio
+Custom Wordpress theme created for ASD Viterbo Scuola Calcio using Twitter Bootstrap as a base